Here are my chick/wishbone figural toothpick

 It could be original but I am not sure.

-I use to think that this item was made to hold an expensive perfume
+I use to think that this item was made to hold an expensive perfume bottle

 until I found this with the cup inside.